skramm/homog2d/manual.md

 For the first case, it is mandatory that all the vectors sizes are equal to 3 (the 3 embedded ones and the global one).

 For export, additional functions are provided to interface with [Opencv](https://opencv.org).
-This is enabled by defining the symbol `HOMOG2D_USE_OPENCV` at build time.
+This is enabled by defining the symbol `HOMOG2D_USE_OPENCV` at build time, before "#include"'ing the file.
 You can then write this:
 ```C++
 Point2d pt;